swagger-api/swagger-node/README.md

 ./src/main/js/models.js
 </pre>

-You could load this from a static file or generate them prammatically as in the sample.
+You could load this from a static file or generate them programmatically as in the sample.

 The operations and the callback functions are defined in this file: